jahid-hridoy/airline-reg/README.md

-✈️ Airline Registration System
+✈️ Airline Ticket Booking System
 📌 Overview
-The Airline Registration System is a console-based application written in C++ that allows airline management to add and manage airlines and tickets.
+The Airline Ticket Booking System is a console-based application written in C++ that allows airline management to add and manage airlines and tickets.
 It also enables users to register, log in, and purchase tickets.
 All data is stored in files using the C++ file handling system—no database is used.

 This project demonstrates fundamental concepts of file I/O, object-oriented programming, and user interaction via the console.